-Additionally, expert interviews using semi-structured interviews were conducted with eight hunters to identify locations, time and numbers of primate sightings and primates heard, and identify the species based on described characteristics (size, tail presence/absence, tail length, fur colouration, marks, locomotion, feeding behaviour, and habitat).
-Additional topics included: threats to the species and their habitat, population status (rare/common) and trends, hunting methods (snaring/trapping, shooting, hunting with dogs), market prices and trade chains for each present primate species.
+Additionally, interviews were conducted with eight hunters to identify locations, time and number of primate sightings and primates heard, and to identify the species based on the described characteristics (size, tail presence/absence, tail length, fur colouration, marks, locomotion, feeding behaviour, and habitat).
+Additional topics included threats to the species and their habitat, population status (rare/common) and trends, hunting methods (snaring/trapping, shooting, hunting with dogs), market prices, and trade chains for each present primate species.
 Any hunted primates were recorded in detail (species, numbers, location, hunting method, market price).